learn-co-curriculum/phase-3-intro-to-sinatra/README.md

 end
 ```

-You can quickly see what this code is doing: it's setting up a block of code
+You can quickly see what this code is doing: it's setting up a **block of code**
 that will run whenever a `GET` request comes in to the `/hello` path of our
+application.
+Whatever is **returned** by the block will be send back as the
-application, and will send back a response of a string representing some HTML.
+response: in this case, it's a string representing some HTML.

 We can also easily define more than one route: